-Many farming households turn to casual day labor, typically on other farms, to make ends meet between harvests, which often means that farmers do not have time to invest in their own land.
-If farmers neglect on-farm activities that are important for production, such as weeding or application of fertilizer, then casual work can result in lower yields on farmers’ own fields.
-With a poor harvest, families are less able to set aside resources to last through the next season, increasing their reliance on casual work.
-Providing credit, either in the form of food or in cash, could allow farmers to spend more time on their farms.
-Farmers would no longer turn to casual labor to feed their families between harvests, and they would therefore be able to spend additional time applying fertilizer, weeding, or harvesting the crop, which could increase yields.
+Many farming households in Sub-Saharan Africa lack access to formal credit and turn to costly coping strategies, such as reduced food consumption, informal borrowing, and short-term work on other farms, to make ends meet between harvests.
+Providing credit, either in the form of food or cash, could allow farming families to increase their food security and agricultural output, as farmers would not be forced to find off-farm income to feed their families between harvests.
+Instead, they would be able to spend additional time applying fertilizer, weeding, or harvesting the crop, which may increase yields.
 In the long run, this gain in productivity might increase incomes by more than farmers could earn through casual labor.
-Although existing research looks at the impact of agricultural loans on crop productivity, this is one of the first studies to look at the impact of credit on how farmers allocate labor.
+Although existing research looks at the impact of agricultural loans on crop productivity, this was one of the first studies to look at the impact of credit on how farmers allocate labor.

 Small-scale farming is the primary source of income in rural Zambia, and 72 percent of the work force is employed in agriculture.
-Most farmers are poor, and in Chipata District, where this evaluation takes place, the average income is less than US$500 per year for a household of six people.
+Most farmers are poor, and in Chipata District, where this evaluation took place, the average income was less than US$500 per year for a household of six people as of 2012.
 Sixty-three percent of households in rural Chipata are classified as “very poor” and almost all households lack electricity and piped water.

 Zambia’s long dry season allows for only one harvest per year, which means that the harvest must generate income to last the entire year.
-Payments for input loans and other debts are often due at the time of the harvest, exacerbating the difficulty of setting aside resources for the next year.
-As a result, many households turn to casual day labor during the lean season (January to March) to cope with short-term financial needs.
-In the study sample, 60 percent of young men reported engaging in casual labor during the previous season.
+Payments for input loans and other debts are often due at the time of the harvest, making it even more difficult for households to set aside resources for the next year.
+As a result, many households turn to a range of costly coping strategies including off-farm, casual labor during the hungry season (January to March) to cover their short-term financial needs.

-Full study: Over the next two planting seasons, researchers will compare the in-kind maize loans with cash loans and test the impact on farmers’ labor allocation and crop yields.
-As in the pilot study, loans will be disbursed in January and repayment will be due in June.
-Regardless of loan type, borrowers will be able to repay with either maize or cash.
-In order to measure how the effect of receiving loans persists over time, some villages will not receive loans during the second year of the full study.
+In the two treatment groups, the loans were offered during the start of the lean season in January 2014 and January 2015.
+Farmers had to repay 260 kwacha in cash or four bags of maize after harvest in each year (in July).
+Regardless of loan type, borrowers were able to repay with either maize or cash.
+In order to measure how the effect of receiving loans persists over time, some villages did not receive loans during the second year of the study.